Discussions in Washington have opened up many new possibilities: Jaishankar | english.lokmat.com

 Noting that the rise of China has had a fundamental impact on the international order, Jaishankar said that "as participants in the international order we need to assess that and respond to that in the light of our own interest".

-Highlighting how India is the only G-20 economy on track to meet its Paris Agreement emissions reduction goals, Jaishankar further stressed that India's record on climate change is "better than all three of its Quad partners combined".
+Asked about how India is approaching its commitments in Glasgow and the policies that India intends to pursue, Jaishankar highlighted how India is the only G-20 economy on track to meet its Paris Agreement emissions reduction goals.

 "You know we need to strive for net-zero.
 But net-zero, global net-zero means that the developing countries must still have room to grow.
 And that the developed countries need to do their own net-zero, and net minus.
 So we need a more sincere, more honest and, frankly, much more serious effort at addressing this challenge," Jaishankar said.